 A passion for yoga was brewing at the same time.
 I first caught the ‘yoga bug’ in 1976 during my high school years when I studied Hatha Yoga with Margaret McAndrew at the Experimental College of the University of Washington in Seattle.
 At sixteen, and finding my way through the challenges of teenage life, it was a huge relief to enter the yoga space in the U District and feel a new way to approach life.
 That time marked the activation of my yogic life and I continued to explore, practice, and study in various classes and through the few manuals that were available at the time.
 There were definitely a lot of starts and stops along the way before I really locked into a yogic lifestyle, but I was clearly on my way.

+For many years, I deeply immersed myself in the practice of Kundalini and Naad Yoga by teaching, recording music, becoming a KRI Certified Kundalini Yoga Teacher Trainer, and applying the yogic teachings in all aspects of my.
 Through Kundalini Yoga and Naad Yoga, I have learned that the practice of yoga, or ‘union’, is not simply physical postures, meditation, and breath work, but that yoga is in all things – work, relationships, communication, living, and dying.